Working with BIM

 Like most Architectural companies, we built our reputation on drawings that we did on the drafting table and then translated that process into AutoCAD.
 And we designed some great projects with those tools.

 AutoCAD was great for making drawings.
 But we were designing buildings.
-The change orders and miscommunication that can run rampant on projects is a direct result of communicating the complexity and coordinating a 3 dimensional object with 2D drawings.
+The change orders and miscommunication that can run rampant on projects directly result from communicating the complexity and coordinating a 3-dimensional object with 2D drawings.

 Moving into BIM

 We took the plunge into Building Information Modeling (or BIM).